mern-r2/AdvancedNode/README.md

 The features are: Redis cache, e2e testing with Jest and puppeteer, Travis CI, and a scalable image/file upload in AWS.

 To run in dev mode the mongoURI in `config/dev.js` must be changed to point to your mongo DB.
+The AWS configuration is also intentionally removed form the repository.